Pearl Harbor, on O'ahu, Hawaii

 ” ticket, a combination ticket for all the extra attractions, including the USS Bowfin, USS Missouri

-(regular admission) and Pacific Aviation Museum
+(regular admission) and Pearl harbor Aviation Museum

 , as well as a headset with an audio guide narration.
 The Passport entitles you to a return visit within seven consecutive days in case you cannot manage it all in one day (see time required